 - Premium Subscriptions

 These 3 segments have been mapped into the Trefis structure as Recruitment Services & Job Listings, Ads & Marketing and Premium Account Subscriptions respectively.

 We believe that recruitment services that targets employers constitutes for the largest portion of LinkedIn's value for the following reasons:

 Fees Charged to Large Employers Increasing while Average Premium Subscription Pricing Declines

 We expect the fees that LinkedIn charges large employers to increase over the Trefis forecast period as a growing LinkedIn user base makes LinkedIn platform even more attractive to employers.
 In comparison, we expect the average premium subscription amount to decline as the mix of premium subscriptions shifts towards lower cost subscriptions driven in part by more international users.

-Like everyone else, LinkedIn is making efforts to capture the growth in the mobile market.
-The mobile platform recently accounted for 47% of the total traffic to LinkedIn as compared to around 40% in Q4 2013.
+LinkedIn is making efforts to leverage growth in the mobile market.
+The mobile platform recently accounted for 50% of the total traffic to LinkedIn as compared to around 40% in Q4 2013.
 The number of page views on mobile grew faster than just for desktop.
 To bolster its mobile offering, LinkedIn acquired the newsreader app Pulse.
 With this acquisition, the company intends to boost content offering on its app and website to increase user engagement and improve its targeted search.